-Seattle pastor Mark Driscoll has some pithy advice for internet droolers (me).
-In his manifesto “Porn-Again Christian: A Frank Discussion on Pornography & Masturbation for God’s Men,” Driscoll tackles one of the problems particularly afflicting our Christian friends:
+Seattle pastor Mark Driscoll has some pithy advice for internet droolers (like me).
+In his manifesto “Porn-Again Christian: A Frank Discussion on Pornography & Masturbation for God’s Men,” Driscoll tackles one of the biggest problems facing particularly afflicting our Christian friends:

 shame about masturbation.
-Heh, very funny.
+Heh.
 Improper guilt.
 Hmm.
 Feeling that you’re a freak. *sigh*

 Question #1 –

 –Can you masturbate without lusting (Job 31:1)?